-For the second prompt: we exclusively examine the effect of crime on income per capita without conditioning for any other variables and we assess whether or not interactions should be included and whether or not region influences this relationship.
-To this end, we first fit 3 models: a regression of income against crime, a regression of income against crime and region, and a regression of income against crime, region, and the interaction between crime and region.
-We use ANCOVA with a partial F test to first assess whether or not the region variable or its interactions are necessary, then we examine the significance of the crime and region coefficients.
+We conducted this analysis in 2 parts.
+In the first, we exclusively examine the effect of crime on income per capita without conditioning for any other variables and we assess whether or not interactions should be included and whether or not region influences this relationship.

+The first step in the data analysis procedure for this work was the assessment of the relationship between crime and income, and how this relationship changes across regions.
+To this end, we first fit 2 models: a regression of income against crime and region, and a regression of income against crime, region, and the interaction between crime and region.
+We use ANCOVA and a partial F test to first assess whether or not the interactions are necessary, then we examine the significance of the crime and region coefficients.
 We repeat this analysis with a newly constructed crime per capita variable (crime / total population) in order to assess if the per capita crime value is more meaningful.
 We repeated the fitting and ANCOVA procedure above for this new variable as well.

-For the third prompt: our objective was to develop a robust and interpretable model to assess the relationship between all of these variables and income.
 Before conducting any modeling or analysis, we first refer back to Figure 1 to assess any necessary transformations of the data.
 Because doctors, land area, hospital beds, and crimes were all right skewed, we first mutated these variables with a log transformation.
 Additionally, we dropped state and county from the dataset (county is an identifier, and state was not helpful in any analysis).

 For the modeling procedure, we first fit a multiple linear regression model of per capita income against all of the variables (not including crimes per capita, we just used crimes) and all interactions between these variables and region.
 Because many coefficients were insignificant and we had evidence of multicollinearity, we experimented with a few model selection approaches.
-We removed region and interactions from the model, then ran a few selection algorithms.
 Since stepwise regression approximates all-subsets, we proceeded with BIC criterion stepwise regression first.
-We then compared this model with the one chosen by all-subsets, then added region and interactions back into the best model we found.
-Finally, we experiment with removing certain interactions and reassessing the explainability of the model with ANOVA tests to arrive at a final model we present in the Results section.
+We then compared this model with the one chosen by all-subsets and found that they had fidelity.
+So, we proceed with the model agreed upon by stepwise and all subsets, then add region and interactions back in the model.
+Finally, we experiment with removing certain interactions and reassessing the explainability of the model with ANOVA tests.
 Because we are interested in interpretability and statistical claims about the estimated coefficients, we do not try penalized regression.